opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 #### Why involve citizens in a participatory process this time?
 To involve citizens it is necessary to establish a relation of trust and answer this question.
 The reasons may be different:
-- To test a new methodology
+1. to test a new methodology
-- To inform people about something and collect their opinions
+2. to inform people about something and collect their opinions
-- to test a process or a product
+3. to test a process or a product
-- To design a new service or product ...
+4. To design a new service or product
+5. ...

 ####What are my goals?